 YPSL pinback button from the 1930s

-YPSL is currently rebuilding chapters centered around high schools and colleges across the country in every state and territory.
+YPSL is currently rebuilding chapters centered around colleges across the country in every state and territory.
 Membership is open to all students, as well as young workers and their families.
 Participation in YPSL provides members with opportunities to network with like-minded peers from across America and to learn and grow their political skills.
 YPSL serves as a coordinating body under the Socialist Party of America, providing educational materials and other resources for members.
 Members get hands-on training and education as well as invaluable mentorship from party members and activists.

 YPSL logo from the 1920s